shyam0705/InterviewMate/README.md

 # InterviewMate

-Tried of having seprate links for video/audio and code editors in interview.InterviewMate is solution.
+Tired of having seprate links for video/audio and code editors in interview.InterviewMate is solution.
 It provides complete environment to conduct tech interviews.

 ## Live